webpack/webpack.js.org/content/guides/migrating.md

 ## Mixing ES2015 with AMD and CommonJS

-As for AMD and CommonJS you can freely mix all three module types (even within the same file).
-Webpack behaves similar to babel and node-eps in this case:
+As for AMD and CommonJS you can freely mix all three module types (even within the same file). webpack behaves similar to babel and node-eps in this case:

 ```javascript
 // CommonJS consuming ES2015 Module